anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 *   **Firebase Auth Custom Claims:** Successfully integrated custom claims for RBAC, demonstrating their effectiveness for granular access control.
 *   **Firestore Security Rules Complexity:** Emphasized the need for meticulous rule writing and testing for multi-tenant and RBAC systems.
 *   **Firebase Admin SDK ES Module Import:** Discovered and resolved `TypeError: admin.initializeApp is not a function` by adjusting the `firebase-admin` import statement for compatibility with ES module environments in Firebase Functions.
+*   **Token Refresh Mechanism:** The explicit server-side token refresh signaling mechanism in `processSignUp` (previously using Realtime Database, then Firestore flags) has been removed to simplify the function, per user request.